Mighty Morphin Power Rangers: Depictions of violence

-Despite the success of the series, it was also subject to much controversy from parents who felt the show was too violent for young children.
+Despite the success of the series, it was also the subject of much controversy, with some parents complaining that the show was too violent for young children.
 The show had aired before television stations issued content warnings such as parental guidance or fit for viewing persons twelve years or over, the V-chip, and television ratings.
 In the US, numerous complaints were sent to the Federal Communications Commission (FCC).
 In 1993, the Canadian broadcast rights to Mighty Morphin Power Rangers were jointly purchased by the YTV cable channel, and the series played to a receptive audience every weekday afternoon on YTV, the latter trailing the American broadcast by several months.
 However, due to complaints sent to the recently formed Canadian Broadcast Standards Council and a negative assessment from that body over the show's violent content, YTV removed the series from their line-up in November.
 Despite not actually being a member of the CBSC, YTV complied and pulled the series before the end of its first season; Global (which was a CBSC member) ultimately did the same.
 While a phone-in poll was conducted to see if viewers wanted MMPR back on YTV, no further installments of the Power Rangers franchise aired on the network until 2011's Power Rangers Samurai, although commercials for toys and videos were still advertised on it.
 Later Disney-era versions of the series were broadcast on ABC Family.

 In 1994, the New Zealand Broadcasting Standards Authority (BSA) upheld several complaints from members of the public about the level of violence in the show.
 The main concern of those complainants was that the show portrayed violence as the primary means of resolving conflict, and that this was influencing children to behave more violently more frequently.
 Immediately following the BSA decision, the second season of the show was all but cancelled by Television New Zealand.
 New Zealand is the only country in the world where this show has been prematurely withdrawn from public broadcast to date.
-DVD and video releases of the more-recent Power Rangers series that were filmed in New Zealand can be found at The Warehouse, although general sales through video stores and other retailers are scarce.
-Later series in the Power Rangers franchise, such as Power Rangers: Mystic Force and Power Rangers: Jungle Fury, were filmed in New Zealand, but the programs were still not shown in the country, until 2011, when Samurai premiered.
+Video releases and the feature film were unaffected.
+Later series in the Power Rangers franchise, such as Power Rangers: Mystic Force and Power Rangers: Jungle Fury, were filmed in New Zealand, but the programs were still not shown on television in the country until 2011, when Samurai premiered.

 In mid-October 1994, the murder of Silje Redergård by two of her young friends prompted Swedish-owned TV3 to pull MMPR from its broadcast schedule in all of its market countries.
 However, MMPR was not related to the event.